symfony/symfony-docs/messenger.rst

 All of them include the ``class``, ``duration_ms`` and ``memory_usage`` context keys, plus an ``exception`` key for the failing case.

-Messages handled asynchronously are logged twice in their life: once when they are dispatched, where the duration is the time needed to hand them to the transport, and once in the worker, where the duration is the time needed to handle them.
+Messages handled asynchronously are logged at least twice in their life: once when they are dispatched, where the duration is the time needed to hand them to the transport, and once in the worker, where the duration is the time needed to handle them (each :ref:`retry <messenger-retries-failures>` adds another entry).
 Keep this distinction in mind when building dashboards from these logs, otherwise every message is counted twice and the time to send a message is read as the time to handle it.

 .. note::

-    ``memory_usage`` is a delta of :phpfunction:`memory_get_usage` expressed in bytes, so it can be negative when a handler frees more memory than it allocates.
+    ``duration_ms`` is rounded to whole milliseconds, so fast handlers report ``0``. ``memory_usage`` is a delta of :phpfunction:`memory_get_usage` expressed in bytes, so it can be negative when a handler frees more memory than it allocates.

 Messenger Events
 ~~~~~~~~~~~~~~~~